- Annual Australasian Aid Conference

 The first cohort of UPNG economics students taught by partnership staff at their Graduation Day, April 2016

 The partnership between the University of Papua New Guinea’s School of Business and Public Policy (SBPP) and the Australian National University’s Crawford School of Public Policy (Crawford) commenced in 2012.
 In March 2015, a new MOU between these two national universities provided a stronger foundation for this collaboration, and in August 2015 a new grant agreement between ANU and the Australian Aid program provided the means to significantly expand the partnership over the next three years.
 This support comes under the auspices of the Pacific Leadership and Governance Precinct, a new initiative between the governments of Papua New Guinea and Australia that aims to strengthen leadership, governance and public sector capacity in PNG.
+The ANU-UPNG partnership, with support from the Precinct, provides direct benefit to hundreds of students, some of whom will go on to be future leaders, and also helps strengthen SBPP, especially in the key areas of economics and public policy.

 The ANU-UPNG partnership has a focus on faculty strengthening, collaborative research and outreach, and faculty / student exchanges in economics and public policy.